Crazy Horse - The Man

 A Letter written by Korczak Ziolkowski in 1949, "Why Crazy Horse was chosen by the Native Americans":

 "Crazy Horse was born on Rapid Creek in 1843.
-He was killed when he was only 34 years of age, around midnight the morning of September 6, 1877.
+He was killed when he was only 34 years of age, around midnight September 5, 1877.
 He was stabbed in the back by an American Indian soldier at Fort Robinson, Nebraska, while he was under a flag of truce.
 During his life he was a great leader to his people.
 He did not have an equal as a warrior or chief.
 He gave submissive allegiance to no man, White or Indian, and claimed his inalienable rights as an Indian to wander at will over the hunting grounds of his people.
 He never registered at any agency; never touched the pen; never signed a treaty.
 He wanted only peace and a way of living for his people without having to live in the whiteman’s reservations.

 Crazy Horse defended his people and their way of life in the only manner he knew, but only after he saw the treaty of 1868 broken.
 This treaty, signed by the President of the United States said “As long as the rivers run and the grasses grow and trees bear leaves, Paha Sapa, the Black Hills, will forever and ever be the sacred land of the Indians.”
 He took to the warpath only after he saw his friend Conquering Bear killed; only after he saw the failure of the government agents to bring required treaty guarantees such as meat, clothing, tents and necessities for existence.
 In battle the Sioux leader would rally his warriors with the cry, “It is a good day to fight-it is a good day to die.”